pranaykasturi/mosaik-heatpump/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 With the model, the following two types of heat pumps can be simulated:

-1) Water/Water Heat Pump-
-For this type, the heat source is underground water and the fluid on the consumer side is also water.
+1) Water/Water Heat Pump: For this type, the heat source is underground water and the fluid on the consumer side is also water.
 This model can be chosen by specifying the parameter *heat_source* as *water*.
-2) Air/Water Heat Pump:
-For this type, the heat source is ambient air and the fluid on the consumer side is water.
+2) Air/Water Heat Pump: For this type, the heat source is ambient air and the fluid on the consumer side is water.
 This model can be chosen by specifying the parameter *heat_source* as *air*.

 Moreover, the model offers two modes of calculation.
 A *detailed* mode where the system calculations for a set of inputs are actually performed by the model.
 In addition, there is a *fast* mode, in which pre-calculated data from the *detailed* mode is used to compute the outputs instead of actually